 WWE Super ShowDown: 5 Reasons why Brock Lesnar didn't cash in on either Champion

-A lot of people in the WWE Universe believed that Brock Lesnar would become the Universal Champion at Super ShowDown.
+In the latest WWE NEWS, a lot of people in the WWE Universe believed that Brock Lesnar would become the Universal Champion at Super ShowDown.
 After all, he pretty much promised us on RAW that he would be cashing in on Friday.

 And Seth Rollins was also nursing a kayfabe injury that he sustained on RAW, making the situation rife for a cash in.
 Yet, thanks to a slip and tumble from his advocate, Paul Heyman, Brock Lesnar's cash-in attempt was unsuccessful.

 And then, everyone assumed that Lesnar would cash in on Kofi Kingston following his match against Ziggler.
 Of course, nothing of the sort would happen during the match or even after the final bell rang.

 So, which brings us to the question...why did The Beast not successfully cash in his contract?